TabSpace/grunt-svn-workflow/README.md

 >The publish task in demo will copy your logs to target folders, from previous commit to now.
 >You can set a confirm notice in the task queue.

+## For
+For whoever have a JavaScript project on a SVN repository, and want to properly maintenance it.

+## Prepare

 ## Getting Started
 This plugin requires Grunt `~0.4.0`